Twist Coaster Robin: History and incidents

 The construction of Twist Coaster Robin cost a total of 450 million yen, which a Yomiuriland spokesperson called "the largest investment on a single attraction (in the park) since 1997".
 The grand opening for Twist Coaster Robin occurred on 19 March 2014—the 50th anniversary of Yomiuriland's opening.

-On the same day that Twist Coaster Robin opened, two coaster cars collided.
+On the same day that Twist Coaster Robin opened, a coaster car detached from the lift chain, rolled back, and collided with another car.
 Although no riders were hurt, the park suspended operation of the coaster.
 Roller Coaster DataBase notes that the coaster only operated in March 2014.
 It was removed from the park in 2016.